wolfSSL/wolfTPM/README.md

 This has only been tested and confirmed working with Rasbian 4.4.x.

-To add additional SPI hardware support insert your own interface call in `tpm2_demo.c` for the `TPM2_IoCb` function.
+For interfacing to your hardware platform see the example `tpm2_demo.c` callback function `TPM2_IoCb`.
+Here you can modify or insert your own IO callback code for the TPM demo.

 ## Sample Output